Exequiel3k/datasciencetest/Project.md

 ### Is a user that must call-in to cancel more likely to generate more revenues?
 If we focus exclusively on "REBILL", they do in fact generate more revenue on average in the long-run.
-   - Control group --> Average of 25.9
+   - Control group: Average of 25.9
-   - Test group --> Average of 31.5
+   - Test group: Average of 31.5

 <img src="/q3.1.png" height="110" width="160">